 Amorepacific Museum of Art

-The Amorepacific Museum of Art (APMA) started with the private art collection of the founder and former CEO, Suh Sungwhan.
-The museum was established in 1979 and it was called the Pacific Museum.
-It was renamed the Amorepacific Museum of Art in 2009.
-It holds both traditional and contemporary art.
-The galleries are on the basement level and Atrium, a space that goes from the first floor to the third floor.
-Furthermore, once you enter the Amorepacific Museum of Art there is a lobby and shop, an exhibition space, and a library called the Amorepacific Library of Art Project.
+The galleries are on the basement level, and Atrium is a space that goes from the first floor to the third floor.
+Furthermore, once you enter the Amorepacific Museum of Art, there is a lobby and shop, an exhibition space, and a library called the Amorepacific Library of Art Project.

 Address: 100 Han River Boulevard, Yongsan-gu